ccxuan123/machine_learning_assignment/README.md

-# Part2 - Reinforcement Learning in Navigation Goal
+# Part 2 - Reinforcement Learning in Navigation Goal
 This is an assignment for my Industrial Automation course.
 The detials to recreate this project is at below.

 ## Reinforcement Learning